 HarvestPlus supports the Pakistan Agricultural Research Council (PARC) to breed, test, and release varieties of zinc wheat developed in partnership with the International Maize and Wheat Improvement Center (CIMMYT).
 Wheat is the primary staple food in Pakistan

-The first zinc wheat variety, Zincol-2015, will be released to farmers at the onset of the wheat cropping season during 2015-16, and mass produced through our partnership with public and private seed multipliers and farmers.
+The first zinc wheat variety, Zincol-2015, was released to farmers at the onset of the wheat cropping season during 2015-16, and mass produced through our partnership with public and private seed multipliers and farmers.
 Initially, we are focusing on multiplying and providing zinc wheat seed through a select number of partners to target home production and consumption.
-We are also setting up demonstration plots in all provinces, and preparing to provide seed at subsidized rates to small and medium scale farmers starting in 2016.
+We are also setting up demonstration plots in all provinces, and providing seed at subsidized rates to small and medium scale farmers.
 Public awareness campaigns, including through trainings, meetings, field days, and the media, are helping to educate farmers on the benefits of zinc wheat.
 We are continuing our support to the PARC and the National Agricultural Research System to develop more, higher yielding zinc wheat varieties for future release.

 Nutritional Benefits: Provides up to 50% of daily zinc needs